Nordstrom shoppers look for deals, find memories as Northgate store closes

 Now, outside the store, the mall was like a ghost town, filled with echoes of bygone stores.

 Claire’s, Loft and Sunglass Hut had their security grilles pulled down permanently.
 Other stores bore faint imprints of signage that had been removed.
-Right across from Nordstrom was the skeletal remains of Macy’s, with brown paper covering the windows.
+Right across from Nordstrom, the skeletal remains of Macy’s had brown paper covering the windows.
 On the dark, empty windows of many stores, mall employees had put up posters promising “More shopping in the works.”

 Kaempfer sees a significant loss for a younger generation, one that she says mostly buys online.